learn-academy-2020-delta/tic-tac-toe-team-bach-matt/README.md

 ![winner](https://s3.amazonaws.com/learn-site/curriculum/tic-tac-toe-winner.png)

-## Extra Challenges
+## Stretch Goals:
 - Use flexbox to set up your grid
 - Allow users to choose their mark (X, O, a color, an emoji, etc...)
-- Create a component for alerts and push the win/lose messages there instead of using an alert
+- Create a component for win/lose messages instead of using an alert

-# How to Use this Repo

-When your team is ready to begin coding, open this project in Atom and edit it directly.
-Remember to add and commit regularly and, at the end of the project day, be sure to push your changes to Github.